carbonplan/blog/posts/cloud-downscaling-pipelines.md

   </FigureCaption>
 </Figure>

 We used [Prefect](https://www.prefect.io/), a Python-based workflow management tool, to run these tasks.
-Prefect is Python native and decomposes orchestration pipelines into `Flows` and `tasks`.
+Prefect is Python native and decomposes orchestration pipelines into `Flows` and `Tasks`.
 Adapting existing Python functions into Prefect tasks only requires adding a [decorator](https://realpython.com/primer-on-python-decorators/).
-Using Prefect provided several useful features, including the ability to add notifications — logging, retries, caching, failure, etc. — to our pipelines, and [relatively-smooth integration with Dask](https://docs-v1.prefect.io/core/advanced_tutorials/dask-cluster.html) for running our workflows at scale both in parallel and distributed settings.
+Using Prefect provided several useful features, including the ability to add notifications — logging, retries, caching, failure, etc. — to our pipelines, and [relatively smooth integration with Dask](https://docs-v1.prefect.io/core/advanced_tutorials/dask-cluster.html) for running our workflows at scale both in parallel and distributed settings.

 In the sections that follow, we’ll delve deeper into some specific technological choices we made, their challenges, and the lessons we learned.